ICSatKCC/assignment-3-pokemon-compareto-and-exception-kenkawano/README.md

 ----

 You can use your Pokemon classes from Assignment 2 or you can use mine I have put in the [Assignment2b-PokemonHierarchy-Solution](https://github.com/ICSatKCC/Assignment2b-PokemonHierarchy-Solution) repo.

-Clone this repo to your computer, then copy the Pokemon class files into it and add them to git.
-Don't copy everything in your Assignment 2 directory because there are hidden files that git makes and you don't want them in this new repository.
+Clone this Assignment 3 repo to your computer, then copy the Pokemon class files into it and add them to git.
+Don't copy **everything** in your Assignment 2 directory because there are hidden files that git makes and you don't want them in this new repository.
 That will mess up git.

 ## PokemonException